Fx-Professional-Services/HorizonDocs/Horizon User Guide/08 Invoices/Managing Customer Payments.md

     - Enter the payment details, including the **amount** and **payment type** (choose from Check, Card, or ACH).

-    - Depending on the payment type selected, provide the following details:
+    - Depending on the selected payment type, provide the following details:

         - **For Check:**